itsmais/itsmais/README.md

 ### Hi!
 I'm Mais 👋
-- 🌱 I’m an Arabic/English bilingual junior developer.
+- 🌱 I’m an junior developer.
 - 🔭 Did the #7days7websites challenge with vanilla javascript; [see link](https://itsmais.github.io/7Days7Websites/).
 - 📚 Computer Science undergrad (dec 2020) at The American University of Beirut.
+- :woman_technologist: currently learning react.
 - 🔍 Looking for a job; [see portfolio](https://itsmais.github.io/).
 - 📍 In Beirut; willing to relocate.
 - 📫 Ways to reach me: DM's are welcome [@mais_hatem](https://twitter.com/mais_hatem), or drop me an email at mais-hatem@hotmail.com.